-Communication is at the heart of our lives.
-Without communication, there would be no group, no society, no organization.
 Communication is what makes life in society possible.
 But at the same time, communication remains something very complex.
 This is what brings us together, professors, researchers and students of all levels of study, in the Department of Communication.
 We form a community passionate about all forms of communication, and focused on the complex challenges of globalization, living together, technological innovations, etc. Our French and English-speaking programs of study echo the challenges that underlie the transformations of today's world.

 Our degree programs are geared towards the acquisition of theoretical knowledge and practical expertise in two key areas of communication: media studies and the study of organizational communication.
 Note that the degree programs with specialization as well as the communication degree offer a cooperative education option which allows students to complete four paid internships in the private or public sector.

 In addition to undergraduate programs, the Department offers a strong program in communication research as part of its graduate programs.
 Students can select, among other things, graduate degree programs at the doctoral and master’s level (with CO-OP internship or not).
 The graduate level training offers more in-depth knowledge and explores research topics related to media studies, organizational communication, government communication, health communication, and identity and diversity in communication.

 I invite you to visit our website to discover the many learning opportunities available to you.
 We look forward to welcoming you!